httpwg/http-extensions/draft-ietf-httpbis-priority.md

 A PRIORITY_UPDATE frame communicates a complete set of all parameters in the Priority Field Value field.
 Omitting a parameter is a signal to use the parameter's default value.
-Failure to parse the Priority Field Value MUST be treat as a connection error of type FRAME_ENCODING_ERROR.
+Failure to parse the Priority Field Value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

 A client MAY send a PRIORITY_UPDATE frame before the stream that it references is open.
 Furthermore, HTTP/3 offers no guaranteed ordering across streams, which